orDaor/socket.io-live-chat/README.md

 A **controller** is defined for each route set (except for the base routes), and each controller contains its controller actions.
 In the following are described the **end-points** handled by the different controller actions:

-- **user** controller:
+- **user** end-points:

-    - **POST: “/user/signup** → user requests to create a user account with valid name and password, which is saved in the database.
+    - **POST: "/user/signup"** → user requests to create a user account with valid name and password, which is saved in the database.
-    - **POST: “/user/login”** → user requests to login using credentials (name and password) of an existing user account.
+    - **POST: "/user/login"** → user requests to login using credentials (name and password) of an existing user account.
-    - **GET: “/user/invitation/invitationId** → user accesses an invitation link which points to a chat room that he/she is invited to join.
+    - **GET: "/user/invitation/invitationId"** → user accesses an invitation link which points to a chat room that he/she is invited to join.

-- **room** controller:
+- **room** end-points:

-    - **POST: “/room/join** → user wants to accept an invitation, that is to join a chat room where he/she was invited.
+    - **POST: "/room/join"** → user wants to accept an invitation, that is to join a chat room where he/she was invited.
 In this way inviter and invited users will become "friends".

-- **message** controller:
+- **message** end-points:

-    - **POST: “/message/readAll** → user requests to load his/her chats, together with the messages sent in those chats.
-The server wil return an array of all user's chats, and for each chat only the last 20 messages are returned.
+    - **POST: "/message/readAll"** → user requests to load his/her chats, together with the messages sent in those chats.
+The server wil return an array of all user's chats (sorted from the most recent to the eldest), and for each chat only the last 20 messages are returned (sorted from the eldest to the most recent).
 The user will be able to load more messages for a given chat after he/she opened the socket connection.

 ## SOCKET OPENING AND INITIALIZATION (<ins>backend</ins>)
 - When a client sends the HTTP **request** to the server to **upgrade** the TCP connection from HTTP to **Websocket** protocol, it will attach to the request the **JWT**.
 This request is handled by a socket **authentication middleware** which will: